 Proper cider is more expensive than commercial cider because the ingredients are much more expensive.
 Craft cider is made from fresh-pressed fruit juice and this costs a lot more than cheap, imported, concentrate which is then diluted and mixed with artificial sweeteners and flavourings.

-You can buy any of the individual ciders in cases of 6 or 12 but we can’t put together bespoke cases as it’s just not practical to keep individual bottles of every cider in stock, sorry!
+Unfortunately we can’t put together bespoke cases as it’s just not practical to keep individual bottles of every cider in stock - but we've tried to make sure that there's a mixed case for all eventualities.

-You should have received a tracking code from our couriers (DHL).
-The quickest way to track your parcel is to follow the tracking link and this will also let you change the delivery details if you need to.
-If there are any other problems, please email us.
+The quickest way to track your parcel is to follow the tracking link and this will show you the status of your delivery in real time.
+This will also let you change any delivery details if you need to "in flight".